- Oct. 95 - Jan. 96 : Outlaw Immortalz supergroup album sessions.

 - Samples :

-- 1995/10/28 - ? (chorus edited out).
-It has been said the song was supposed to be on AEOM, but the mix wasn't ready on time, even that the song was replaced by "When We Ride", what is probably untrue...
-The song has been recorded early and never appeared in any tracklists.
-In this song, 2Pac plays with the famous name of the gang (MOB : Member of Blood), giving it a new meaning.
-In fact, lyrics can clearly be seen as an apology of gangsta life.
-So we could think at the difference with the original conception of "Thug Life" as a code of honor in order to appease the gang war...
+- 1995/10/28.
+It has been said the song was supposed to be on All Eyez on Me, but the mix wasn't ready on time.
+In fact the song never appears in All Eyez on Me tracklists and has been recorded early...
+2Pac raps some bars in spanish, and kicks about the famous name of a gang : MOB (Member of Blood).
+We could think at the difference with the first conception of "Thug Life" as a code of honor in order to appease the gang war...
 Now 2Pac have made a choice, entered the war...
-There is another version with a female chorus, probably by Puff Johnson (who recorded a chorus for "U Can Call" and "I'd Rather Be Ya Nigga" around the same day).
+There is another version without the female chorus (maybe Puff Johnson who recorded a chorus for "U Can Call" and "I'd Rather Be Ya Nigga" around the same days).

 - Samples :

 - 1995/12/14.
-Tyson really loved "Ambitionz az a Ridah" and used to listen to it before a fight or during training.
-2Pac recorded this alternate version strictly for him.
+Tyson really loved "Ambitionz az a Ridah" and used to listen to it before a fight OR during training.
+So 2Pac recorded this alternate version for him and it was played live during the entrance of Mike Tyson for his for his fight against Buster Mathis Jr. (95/12/16)

 - Samples :